sheepla/og/README.md

 </div>

-*Typo correction tool for Go programmers!*
+*A typo correcting tool for Go programmers!*

 ## Usage